turkenh/ansible-interactive-tutorial/README.md

 host1.example.org|30000|`$HOSTPORT_BASE+4`
 host2.example.org|443|`$HOSTPORT_BASE+5`

-`HOSTPORT_BASE` is set to `42726` by default and can be changed while starting the tutorial (in case any of the consecutive 6 ports is not avaiable) as follows:
+`HOSTPORT_BASE` is set to `42726` by default and can be changed while starting the tutorial (in case any of the consecutive 6 ports is not available) as follows:

 ```bash
 ./tutorial.sh --remove # Make sure you shut down the previous ones
 HOSTPORT_BASE=<some_other_value> ./tutorial.sh
 ```

-### Workspace Folder
+### Workspace Directory
-`ansible-interactive-tutorial/workspace` folder on your local machine is mounted as `/root/workspace` inside the **ansible.tutorial** container.
+`ansible-interactive-tutorial/workspace` directory on your local machine is mounted as `/root/workspace` inside the **ansible.tutorial** container.
 So, you can use your favorite editor on your local machine to edit files.
 Editing files is not necessary to follow the lessons though.